The Boy Next Door (film): Release

 The film's main demographic is women and Latinos.
 Lopez made her largest Hispanic press tour to date in Miami in promotion of The Boy Next Door.
 She hoped that the film would appeal to Hispanic markets, due to featuring two Hispanic leads, which she stated might not have been possible if a big studio had produced it.
 She visited ¡Despierta América! and Nuestra Belleza Latina, shows which air on the Latin American network Univision, the latter of which saw 22% ratings gain with Lopez's appearance.
 According to Variety, the film received 105,000 posts on Twitter by the day of its release.
 Measuring the film's pros and cons, Boxoffice magazine said that the film's social media activity online and Lopez's pull with Latino audiences would help it.
 However, the publication said that Lopez's box office drawing power had been dwindling, which worked against the film.

 The film was released on January 23, 2015.
 It runs for approximately 90 minutes and was given an R rating from the MPAA for "violence, sexual content/nudity, and language".
 A BBFC classification, dated February 9, 2015, gives the film a 15 certificate for "strong violence, threat, very strong language".
 The film's UK distributors, also Universal Studios, chose to remove two seconds of material, the eye gouging scene, in order to obtain a 15.
 There is an 18-rated version available.

+Home media

 The Boy Next Door was released on Blu-ray and DVD on April 28, 2015.
 It has earned $7.2 million from domestic home video sales.